hmetaute/programming_practice/README.md

 Basically you can pass an integer to the IntFormatter and it will return the String representation for your number!
 As simple as that.
+### Specific rules of the formatted String
+UK and US english differ in how to use the "and" in numbers. (see https://english.stackexchange.com/questions/71770/usage-of-and-and-comma-when-writing-numbers-uk-style)
+We are going to always add the "and" between hundreds and tens. eg.
+* 1111: One thousand one hundred and eleven
+* 234,501,723: Two hundred thirty four million five hundred one thousand seven hundred and twenty three.

 ## In order to build this project:
 1. Install java (we work with java 8) https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html